 You can add money to your Apple Cash card, although you will automatically add any missing balance from a debit or prepaid card when paying someone.
 Just open the Apple Cash card in the Wallet app or the Wallet & Apple Pay settings menu.
 Then tap on the Info tab.
 Then tap Add Money.
 Enter the amount you’d like to add, tap Add, and confirm.

 Taking money off your Apple Cash card is just a little more complicated.
 You’ll need to add a bank account.

 1. In the Apple Cash card info (in Settings or the Wallet app), go to the Info tab.
 You’ll find it by tapping the (…) button in the upper right of the card in the Wallet app.

 3. The first time you do this, you’ll have to tap Add Bank Account and enter your bank’s routing number and your account number.

 4. Enter an amount, tap Transfer, then confirm with Touch ID or Face ID.

 A bank transfer can take from 1 to 3 business days (excluding holidays).
-You have to transfer at least $1 (though you can transfer your whole balance if you have less), you can’t transfer more than $3,000 at a time, and you can’t transfer more than $20,000 in a 7-day period.
+You have to transfer at least $1 (though you can transfer your entire balance if you have less), you can’t transfer more than $3,000 at a time, and you can’t transfer more than $20,000 in a 7-day period.

 Is Apple Cash free?